Converting Fahrenheit into Celsius or the opposite

 Sunset Zones versus USDA Zones

 Gardeners in the western United States sometimes are confused when confronted with the 11 Hardiness Zones created by the USDA (United States Department of Agriculture), because they are used to a 24-zone climate system created 40 years ago by Sunset Magazine.
 The Sunset zone maps, which cover 13 Western states, are much more precise than the USDA’s, since they factor in not only winter minimum temperatures, but also summer highs, lengths of growing seasons, humidity, and rainfall patterns to provide a more accurate picture of what will grow there.

 If you live in the western U.S., you’ll find that nurseries, garden centers, and other western gardeners usually refer to the Sunset climate zones rather than the USDA plant hardiness zones.
 In fact, the Sunset zones and maps are what are listed for each plant in Sunset’s Western Garden Book and Western Garden CD-ROM, which are considered the standard gardening references in the West.

 However, the USDA zones are still of importance to western gardeners, since the USDA zones are used in the rest of the country.
 When you order plants from catalogs or read general garden books, you need to know your USDA zone in order to be able to interpret references correctly.
-To determine your USDA zone, use the links
+To determine your USDA zone, use the links above.

 The American Horticultural Society has issued a Plant Heat-Zone Map.
 Click here for information about the map.